 Supraglottis.
 This is located above the vocal cords.

 Subglottis.
-This is where the larynx connects to the trachea.
+This is below the vocal cords, where the larynx connects to the trachea.

 When you breathe in, air travels through the larynx, down the trachea, and into your lungs.
 The air travels the other way when you breathe out.
 The vocal cords are relaxed when you breathe, and air moves between them without making any sound.
 When you talk, the vocal cords tighten up and move closer together.
 Air from the lungs is forced between them and makes them vibrate, producing sound.
 The tongue, lips, and teeth turn this sound into words.

 Just behind the trachea and the larynx is the food pipe called the esophagus.
 The esophagus is a tube that carries food from your mouth to your stomach.
 The openings of the esophagus and the larynx are very close to each other.
 A flap called the epiglottis covers the larynx to keep food from going down the wrong tube when you swallow.